AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction: Results

-Figure~\ref{fig:pareto} compares \gls{amber}, \textit{\gls{asmr}}, and the expert meshes using the per-mesh norm of the error indicator from Equation~\ref{app_eq:error_indicator_poisson}.
+Figure~\ref{fig:pareto} compares \gls{amber}, \textit{\gls{asmr}}, and the expert meshes using the per-mesh norm of the same indicator for \texttt{Poisson} (\textit{easy}/\textit{medium}/\textit{hard}).
 We obtain Pareto fronts by varying \textit{\gls{asmr}}'s element penalty and scaling \gls{amber}’s predicted sizing field at inference between $0.5$ and $2.0$.
 All methods follow the expected log-log error–element trend~\citep{dorfler1996convergent}.
 Markers show test-set averages per target resolution and random seed. \textit{\gls{asmr}} exhibits high variance across seeds and degrades beyond ${\sim}30\,000$ elements due to its fixed-depth reference mesh.
 In contrast, \gls{amber} closely matches and slightly surpasses expert performance on fine meshes, likely due to smoother mesh generation.
 It also generalizes to ${>}100\,000$ elements, even though the largest expert mesh has only $31\,510$ elements.
 This generalization only requires adjusting a single scalar, enabling zero-shot, budget-aware mesh generation without retraining.

+\textbf{Runtime and Cross-Dataset Generalization.} Appendix~\ref{app_ssec:runtime} compares \gls{amber}'s runtime with that of the expert heuristic used to generate \texttt{Poisson} data.
+For the same number of elements, both methods achieve a similar error indicator norm.
+Yet \gls{amber} is significantly faster on finer meshes, outperforming the iterative expert heuristic by more than an order of magnitude on meshes with more than $30\,000$ elements.
+We additionally find in Table~\ref{app_tab:runtime_split} that \gls{amber}'s runtime is dominated by its last mesh generation step, which is needed for any mesh generation method.

+Table~\ref{tab:generalization} explores \gls{amber}'s ability to train on multiple datasets at the same time. \gls{amber} (Mixed) shows the approximately equal performance to \gls{amber} on all considered tasks, opening up interesting avenues for multi-task and general-purpose learned mesh generation algorithms in future work.

 \textbf{Qualitative Results.} Figure~\ref{fig:task_overview} shows a final \gls{amber} mesh per dataset and Figure~\ref{fig:baseline_comp_main} shows a close-up of generated meshes for different supervised methods on \texttt{Console}.
 Both figures show that \gls{amber} produces accurate sizing fields on diverse domains and geometries and produces high-quality meshes, closely resembling the expert.
 In contrast, the \textit{Image} baselines only learn general, low-frequency features of the expert's sizing field, but fail to capture finer details.
 The result is a comparatively more uniform, less adaptive mesh.
 Figure~\ref{fig:full_rollout_console} provides a full \gls{amber} rollout on \texttt{Console}, showcasing the iterative generation process.
 In each step, \gls{amber} consumes the previous mesh, using it to predict an increasingly accurate sizing field.
 We provide further visualizations for \gls{amber} rollouts and generated meshes for all baselines in Appendix~\ref{app_sec:Visualizations}.